ericwetzel7/2022-core-mentor/CONTRIBUTING.md

 3. Click on "2022 - Rapid React".

 You should now see a board that has 4 columns: "To do", "In Progress", "In review", and "Done".
-### To Do
+#### To Do
 This column contains all of the things yet to be done.
+Only create a card here if a mentor has told you to.
-### In Progress
+#### In Progress
 This column contains all of the tasks currently being worked on.
-### In Review
+#### In Review
 This column contains all of the tasks that have been worked on, but haven't been approved yet.
+You should never move anything in or out of this column directly.
+This is all automated.
-### Done
+#### Done
 This column is all previous tasks that have been completed.
-This column is purely for documentation.
+This column is purely for documentation, and you should never manually move cards here.

+### Selecting a Task from the Project Board
+All of the current tasks will be listed under the "To do" column of the project board.
+1. Find something you want to work on in the "To do" column.
+2. Click on that card, and you'll see a short description of what is needed pop up on the right.
+3. Under "Assignees", click the gear and select your username.
+This assigns you to the task.
+4. Drag the card to the "In progress" column.
+5. Get to work.

+### Finishing a Task.
+When you think you've completed your task:
+1. Create a pull request (See: Pull Requests).
+2. When the pull request is approved, if a mentor doesn't automatically handle it, click on the card you were working on in the project board.
+3. On the right, click the "Close issue" button.
+4. Take a break.
+You've earned it.
+5. Now go to work on the next task.

 # Git Workflow